scottgriv/PRG-Personal-Repository-Guidelines/categories/table_generator_guide.md

 > You can have repeating numbers, but it should be unique by tier.
 For example, you can have a `Order: 1` for **Gold**, **Silver**, or **Bronze**.
 Rank your repos from `1-*` for *each* category.

 > [!CAUTION]
-> Lines 15-18 are mapped in the `scripts/project_tier_table_generator.py` script to the PRG system.
+> Lines 15-18 are mapped in the `scripts/project_tier_table_generator.py` script to the PRG framework.
 Do not move or change these lines without adjusting the script to account for this change.

    - The GitHub Action Workflow (explained below) uses this file to categorize your repositories.
    - You must have a _Repository Tier_ label for each repository for the categorization to work.
      - Change the repository's `Tier` label to match the tier of the repository (![#E5E4E2](https://via.placeholder.com/10/E5E4E2/000000?text=+) **Platinum**, ![#FFD700](https://via.placeholder.com/10/FFD700/000000?text=+) **Gold**, ![#C0C0C0](https://via.placeholder.com/10/C0C0C0/000000?text=+) **Silver**, ![#CD7F32](https://via.placeholder.com/10/CD7F32/000000?text=+) **Bronze**, or ![#6236FF](https://via.placeholder.com/10/6236FF/000000?text=+) **Optimized**).
-     - The `Tier` label is the only required label for the **PRG** system to work (if configured to look for a **PRG Connection File** file in the root folder).
+     - The `Tier` label is the only required label for the **PRG** framework to work (if configured to look for a **PRG Connection File** file in the root folder).
      - Optionally, if you don't want to categorize your project, but still want to display it in your table, you can use the ![#6236FF](https://via.placeholder.com/10/6236FF/000000?text=+) **Optimized** badge.
      - There are optional labels you can add to your repository as well: `Technology`, `Category`, and `Order`.
      - Place an empty values for `String` labels and `0` for `Integer` labels if you don't want to use them.